 Under Nevada law, in most cases, you have just two years from the date of your injuries in a Reno truck accident to take legal action for compensation.
 That is why it is so important to hire an experienced Reno truck accident injury attorney as soon as possible.
 Two years might seem like a long time, but for lawyers, it is not.
 Experienced attorneys know that to ensure a Reno truck accident victim has the best possible chance at recovering maximum compensation, getting to work right away after an accident can make a world of difference in the final outcome.

 Truck accidents often saddle victims with extensive injuries, significant medical expenses, tens of thousands of dollars of lost income, and a diminished quality of life.
-An experienced truck accident attorney aims to remedy as many of those harms as possible by seeking maximum compensation for an injured client.
+An experienced Reno truck accident lawyer aims to remedy as many of those harms as possible by seeking maximum compensation for an injured client.

 After a Reno truck accident, look for an attorney who has represented victims of truck accidents who suffered injuries similar to yours.
 Do not make the mistake of hiring an attorney who handles car accidents only.
 Truck accidents often involve far more legal and factual complications than crashes between passenger vehicles.

-Find an attorney who has the know-how and resources to track down all of the parties who might have a legal liability to you, and the determination to hold as many of them accountable as possible.
+Find a Reno truck accident lawyer who has the know-how and resources to track down all of the parties who might have a legal liability to you, and the determination to hold as many of them accountable as possible.

 Also, favor an attorney who has a track record of success in and out of the courtroom.
 Many personal injury lawyers spend their lives negotiating settlements, but shy away from taking a case to trial.
 Skilled truck accident injury attorneys have the confidence to prepare and pursue a case as if it will end up in front of a Reno judge and jury.
 Make a lawyer with those skills your pick to represent you after a Reno truck accident leaves you injured.

 If you sustained an injury or lost a loved one due to a truck accident in Reno, let us help you determine your legal options.
+We also serve clients in Lake Tahoe, Sparks, and Carson City.
 Schedule your free consultation today by contacting Benson & Bingham Accident Injury Lawyers, LLC online or by calling us at (775) 600-6000.

 “Best law firm!
 Thank you Benson & Bingham.
 I did my own research and found Benson & Bingham online.
 They lived up to their reviews.
 Special thank you to Cassidy for managing my case and my attorney Danielle.”